madetech/clean-architecture/README.md

 # Gateways

-Contains IO adapters (e.g. files, database or API calls) These construct Domain objects for use by Use Cases, and, save Domain objects given to it
+Contains IO adapters (e.g. files, database or API calls)

+It is the responsibility of Gateways to (one or more of):

+* Construct Domain objects by reading from the I/O source
+* Accept Domain objects to be written to the I/O source

+Gateways are I/O source specific e.g. ActiveRecord, Sequel, MySQL, Paypal, FileSystem, RethinkDB

 # Examples in Languages